 What Is Prostate Cancer?

 Prostate cancer develops when cells in the prostate start to grow in an uncontrolled way.
 It often grows slowly to start with and may never cause any problems.
-It is one of the most common cancer occurring in men, which can be treated successfully.
+It is one of the most common cancers occurring in men, which can be treated successfully.

 Overview of prostate gland